 Benefits of minerals

 Magnesium plays an important role in regulating the neuromuscular activity of the heart; maintains normal heart rhythm; necessary for proper calcium & Vitamin C metabolism; converts blood sugar into energy.
 Magnesium is vital for many metabolic functions such as the activation of enzymes for proper metabolism of protein and carbohydrates for energy production.
-It is a constituent of bones and teeth and is important for the metabolism of phosphorus, calcium, potassium, sodium, B-complex vitamins, and vitamins C and E. Magnesium is absorbed in the small intestine and vitamin D is necessary for proper utilization of the mineral Iron.
-Magnesium is necessary in the production of testosterone and progesterone.
+It is a constituent of bones and teeth and is important as a co-factor mineral for the metabolism of other minerals and vitamins such as phosphorus, calcium, potassium, sodium, B-complex vitamins, and vitamins C and E. Magnesium is absorbed in the small intestine and vitamin D is necessary for proper utilisation of the mineral Iron.
 High in Electrolytes, it is essential for normal heartbeat, nerve transmission, bone growth, body temperature, and arterial health.
 Magnesium, in proper balance with calcium, is important for neuromuscular contractions and is vital for DNA and RNA production.
-Helpful in stroke prevention.
 “Responsible for more than 600 Enzymatic reactions including energy metabolism and protein synthesis” (Dept of Physiology, Radboud Institute for Molecular Life Sciences, Radboud University Medical Center, Nijmegen, Netherlands, Jan 2015)

 Potassium is important for chemical reactions within the cells, and regulates the transfer of nutrients to the cells.
 Potassium helps to regulate water balance in the body, and the distribution of fluids on both sides of the cell walls.
 It is an electrolyte needed to maintain fluid balance, normal heartbeat, and nerve transmission.
 Potassium is absorbed through the intestines and is stored in the cells and kidneys.
 It is necessary for adrenal glands.
 Potassium is important for proper muscle contractions, normal blood pressure, growth, nerve impulses, healthy skin, cell metabolism, and enzyme reactions.
-Potassium increases the metabolism.
-Helpful in stroke prevention.
-And is effective as an antidepressant, antihypertensive and antispasmodic.
+Potassium also supports increases to the metabolism.

 Calcium is needed for so many different functions in the body, from bones, to blood clotting, your muscles, for the formation and maintenance of bones, the development of teeth and healthy gums, for blood clotting, stabilizes many body functions and is thought to assist in bowel cancer.
 It has a natural calming and tranquilizing effect and is necessary for maintaining a regular heartbeat and the transmission of nerve impulses.
 It helps with lowering cholesterol, muscular growth, the prevention of muscle cramps and normal blood clotting.
 Furthermore it also helps with protein structuring in DNA and RNA.
 It provides energy, breaks down fats, maintains proper cell membrane permeability, aids in neuromuscular activity and helps to keep the skin healthy.
 Calcium also stops lead from being absorbed into bone.